 - Then came social media.
 This “democratized” the whole process.
 Now anyone could create an account and spread any message they wanted to, without even having to bother with creating a website.
-(Blogger, WordPress, LiveJournal and Movable Type, among others, had already democratize the website/blog creation area, but MySpace, etc. made it easy to now have an online presence by doing nothing more than signing up) But, we lost site of one important fact in this new social media age, and that was that all of this was still a fight for attention, and ad dollars.
+(Blogger, WordPress, LiveJournal, and Movable Type, among others, had already democratized the website/blog creation area, but MySpace, etc. made it easy to now have an online presence by doing nothing more than signing up) But, we lost sight of one important fact in this new social media age, and that was that all of this was still a fight for attention, and ad dollars.

 - Pretty soon, every website wanted in on this, so they created accounts and partnered up with the sites to track their users, and learn more about what got them to “click” and to stay on their websites, etc. The race was on.